oracle-livelabs/sprints/analytics/sprint-oac-relative-time-filter/relative-time-filter.md

-# How do I create a relative time filter in Oracle Analytics Cloud (OAC)?
+# How do I create a relative time filter in Oracle Analytics Cloud and Server (OAC & OAS)?

 Duration: 1 minute